[CII] Emission in a Self-Regulated Interstellar Medium: Introduction

-In recent decades, observations of [CII] emission have been pushed to higher redshifts, reaching as high as $z\sim7$, mainly due to the operation of large millimeter wave interferometers such as the Atacama Large Millimeter/submillimeter Array (ALMA) and the Northern Extended Millimeter Array (NOEMA).
+In recent years, observations of [CII] emission have been pushed to higher redshifts, reaching as high as $z\sim7$ {\citep{Maiolino2015,Knudsen2016,Carniani2018,Hashimoto2019,Matthee2019}}, mainly due to the operation of large millimeter wave interferometers such as the Atacama Large Millimeter/submillimeter Array (ALMA) and the Northern Extended Millimeter Array (NOEMA).
 Observations have established a correlation between star formation rate (SFR) and [CII] line luminosity.
-At redshifts $z\approx 0$ the Infrared Space Observatory \citep{Delooze2011} and the Herschel Space Observatory \citep{DeLooze2014, HerreraCamus2015} first established the [CII]-SFR relation on both galactic scales as well as on a spatially resolved level.
-On galactic scales, this relationship seems to hold for higher redshift systems as well, as revealed by ALMA up to $z\sim7$ \citep{LeFevre2020, Schaerer2020,Bouwens2022,Harikane2020}.
+At redshifts $z\approx 0$ the Infrared Space Observatory \citep{Delooze2011} and the Herschel Space Observatory \citep{DeLooze2014, HerreraCamus2015} first established the [CII]--SFR relation on both galactic scales as well as on a spatially resolved level.
+On galactic scales, this relationship seems to hold for higher redshift systems as well, as revealed by ALMA up to $z\sim7$ \citep{LeFevre2020, Schaerer2020,Bouwens2022,Harikane2020}. {\cite{DeLooze2014} found that the scatter in the [CII]--SFR relation is correlated with metallicity.
+The lowest metallicity galaxies in the sample by \cite{HerreraCamus2015}, dominated by galaxies with a metallicity (relative to solar) of $\sim0.5$, showed an offset from their observed [CII]--SFR relation.
+These results point to the possibility of a metallicity dependent [CII]--SFR relation.
+Even so, the scatter in the high-$z$ observations is larger and a metallicity trend in the data is unclear.}

-Most of the cold gas mass in the ISM is in the form of H$_2$, but due to its lack of permanent dipole moment, it does not radiate efficiently at the low ($T\lesssim 10^2$ K) temperatures \citep{Parmar1991, Richter1995} of the cold ISM.
+Most of the cold gas mass in the ISM is in the form of H$_2$, but due to its lack of permanent dipole moment, it does not radiate efficiently at the low ($T\lesssim 10^2$ K) temperatures of the cold ISM.
 [CII], alongside other emission lines (especially CO rotational emission), is therefore one of the main tracers of cold gas in galaxies.
-In cold dense gas that is shielded from FUV radiation, C$^+$ can recombine efficiently to form C, which in turn forms CO in even more shielded regions of gas clouds \citep{Tielens1985, Sternberg1995, Wolfire2022}.
-At the same time, dense HII regions, which have a significant fraction of their mass in C$^+$, also show strong [CII] emission.
-This adds a layer of complexity of tracing cold gas and star formation using the [CII] line, as the origin of the radiation needs to be understood to properly interpret observational data.
+In cold, dense gas that is shielded from FUV radiation, C$^+$ can recombine efficiently to form C, which in turn forms CO in even more shielded regions of gas clouds \citep{Tielens1985, Sternberg1995, Wolfire2022}.
+At the same time, dense HII regions, which have a significant fraction of their carbon in C$^+$, also show strong [CII] emission \citep{Heiles1994}.
+This adds a layer of complexity to tracing cold gas and star formation using the [CII] line, as the origin of the emission needs to be understood to properly interpret observational data.

 Traditionally, CO line emission is used to trace cold molecular gas.
 Specifically, the intensity of the CO $J=1-0$ line at 2.6 mm can be measured, and converted into H$_2$ column density using the CO-to-H$_2$ conversion factor defined by